-You are covered immediately for treatment required as a result of an accident that occurs after you join Latrobe.
+When you join Latrobe Health, you are covered immediately for treatment required as a result of an accident that occurs.
 For all other treatments or services, you must serve a waiting period.
 This is a specified time you must wait after joining before you can claim benefits under your hospital or extras cover.
 These waiting periods apply to new members starting private health cover and to existing members upgrading their cover.

 12 months waiting period applies to: pre-existing conditions (excluding psychiatric, rehabilitation and palliative care), major dental and orthodontic treatment, optical, blood glucose monitors, blood pressure monitors, compressor pumps and nebulisers, hearing aids, C-PAP machines, TENS machines and non-surgically implanted prostheses.

-12 months waiting period also applies to: pregnancy related conditions.
+12 months waiting period also applies to: pregnancy and birth.
 The expected delivery date must be after the completion of a 12 month waiting period.
 Written confirmation of expected delivery date is required from the treating obstetrician.

 3 months: general dental treatment, mouthguards